 At 18yrs I got preg at 20,21 yrs old I signed part custody over to my mother who had a great job making great money and could take way better care of her at the time then I could, now my mother has lost her job, drinks alcohol even got a drunk n public last year at her home, our court order states...
 Read more »

 You will have to show that there has been a substantial change in circumstances since the custody order was entered, and you will have to show that living with you is in your daughter's best interest.
-If you truly believe it's in your daughter's best interest to live with you now, I encourage you...Read more »
+If you truly believe it's in your daughter's best interest to live with you now, I...Read more »

 You will need to file in Circuit Court due to the amount.
 Some court websites have a great deal of information to assist the public with filing.
 You can try to look there first, or contact an attorney for assistance.
 Unfortunately, if this guy wrote you a bad check for $6500, you may have some...Read more »